Skip to content

 EOF

-Now use it anywhere: terok run anyproject "Review PR #42" --preset quick-review
+Now use it anywhere: terok task run anyproject "Review PR #42" --preset quick-review

 Preset Search Order